fortune1991/fortune1991.github.io/projects/build_diaries/moneypots.md

 Further developed the project so it can now be shipped as an MVP.
 For this, I've made the following updates:

   - SQL database now stored in the AWS cloud using MySQL and RDS
-  - UI upgraded to be based on the Textualize library.
+  - UI upgraded to be based on the Streamlit library.
 Distributed as a Web application, hosted on AWS
   - Data visulations created using Grafana

 **Substack:** [Link to detailed article here](#)<br>